An easy recipe for a refreshing salty drink

 Ayran, a savory yogurt drink is delicious on it’s own and it also matches perfectly with meals.

 And the best part: ayran is ridiculously easy to make at home.

-Find out how to make a delicious and healthy ayran in less than 2 minutes.
+Find out how to make a delicious and healthy ayran in minutes!

 What is ayran?

 Ayran is a refreshing beverage made of plain yogurt, some water and salt.

 While it is quite known as a Turkish national drink, this beverage is popular in Mediterranean cuisine in general: it’s for example also know as Iranian doogh and in India, as namkeen or salty lassi.

 - This Turkish yogurt drink is one of the best drinks in a hot summer day: it’s very enjoyable and drinking ayran feels like it rehydrates you after losing salt due to the sweating.